nasirlukman/nasirlukman.github.io/_posts/2024-11-25-bayes-unmixing.md

 - $$ \mathbf{a} $$ is the abundance vector,
 - $$ \mathbf{e} $$ represents error terms/uncertainty.

 > Context for this post: We are focusing on unmixing for minerals on particulate surfaces (e.g., rock surfaces).
 Due to multiple-scattering effects, the linear relationship above does not hold when using reflectance data.
 Instead, we will use the [Single Scattering Albedo (SSA)](https://en.wikipedia.org/wiki/Single-scattering_albedo) which derived from Hapke's Model, as it better handles these effect.
-For those interested in the underlying theory, I highly recommend consulting [this book](https://www.cambridge.org/core/books/theory-of-reflectance-and-emittance-spectroscopy/C266E1164D5E14DA18141F03D0E0EAB0); these two papers that really helps a lot with the subject: [1](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JB094iB10p13619), [2](https://www.researchgate.net/publication/264564339_A_Review_of_Nonlinear_Hyperspectral_Unmixing_Methods); or other sources (including my [thesis](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=http://essay.utwente.nl/101556/1/Lukman_MA_ITC.pdf&ved=2ahUKEwjqlY-m8faJAxUdw6ACHRUJKj0QFnoECBkQAQ&usg=AOvVaw3Tbo1LEGrTchQ7edNZoxGt)😉)
+For those interested in the underlying theory, I highly recommend consulting [this book](https://www.cambridge.org/core/books/theory-of-reflectance-and-emittance-spectroscopy/C266E1164D5E14DA18141F03D0E0EAB0); these two papers that really helps me a lot with the subject: [[1]](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JB094iB10p13619), [[2]](https://www.researchgate.net/publication/264564339_A_Review_of_Nonlinear_Hyperspectral_Unmixing_Methods); or other sources (including my [thesis](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=http://essay.utwente.nl/101556/1/Lukman_MA_ITC.pdf&ved=2ahUKEwjqlY-m8faJAxUdw6ACHRUJKj0QFnoECBkQAQ&usg=AOvVaw3Tbo1LEGrTchQ7edNZoxGt)😉)

 ### bayesian Framework